jonathanveedot/PILLabWebsite/README.md

 I recommend downloading PhpStorm IDE: https://www.jetbrains.com/student/

-The web portal will actually run on a LAMP stack, but downloading the following in order to run your web project locally.
+The web portal will actually run on a LAMP stack, but download the following in order to run your web project locally.

 If you have Windows, it's a WAMP stack: https://sourceforge.net/projects/wampserver/

 If you have macOS, it's a MAMP stack: https://sourceforge.net/projects/mamp/